 Hawaii’s first and biggest cannabis testing lab is sending back a sizable percentage of the medical marijuana it tests for contaminants.
-Hawaii News Now reports that Honolulu-based Steep Hill Hawaii is rejecting 20%-30% of the marijuana that comes through its doors.
-Michael Covington, chief operations officer for Steep Hill Hawaii, told the news outlet that […]Read More
+Honolulu-based Steep Hill Hawaii is rejecting 20%-30% of the marijuana that comes through its doors, according to Hawaii News Now.
+Michael Covington, chief operations officer for Steep Hill Hawaii, told the news outlet that 95% […]Read More

 Hawaii’s top banking regulator joined the growing chorus of state leaders urging Congress to consider banking solutions for the cannabis industry.
 Iris Ikeda, commissioner of Hawaii’s Division of Financial Institutions, is among 13 state banking regulators who have sent a letter to congressional leaders seeking legislation that creates a safe harbor for organizations to bank […]Read More

 In new cannabis markets where compliance, scarce supply or testing logjams can delay cultivation and retail operations, it’s critical to retain talent during slowdowns and shutdowns.

 Delays that bogged down the launch of cannabis sales in Alaska, Hawaii and Pennsylvania don’t have to be detrimental to marijuana businesses, according to industry insidersRead More

 The Hawaii Department of Health signaled a green light for a medical cannabis dispensary to start growing on the Big Island.
 Hawaiian Ethos is the seventh dispensary to open a production center in the state and the first on the Big Island.
 The Big Island, which has the second-highest patient count behind Oahu, was the […]Read More